proteinreport/proteinreport.org/content/en/events/plant-protein-science-and-technology-forum/index.md

 date: 2021-06-22 13:14:55
 lastmod: 2021-06-22 13:14:55
 slug: /plant-protein-science-and-technology-forum
-description: "The Plant Protein Science and Technology Forum is dedicated to providing insights into the highly dynamic landscape of plant proteins.
-Immerse yourself in the latest research and innovations through our program of technical sessions.
+description: "The Plant Protein Science and Technology Forum is dedicated to providing insights into the highly dynamic landscape of plant proteins.Immerse yourself in the latest research and innovations through our program of technical sessions.
 Click on the following session topics to learn more about them:"
 proteins: [Plant-Based]
 products: [Meat, Ingredients]
 topics: [Business, Health, Sci-Tech]
-regions: [US &amp; Canada]
+regions: [US & Canada]
 images: ["PPF2021-Personify.png"]
 banner_image: "banner_1.jpg"
 online: FALSE